 All of us were too late.
 The woman shrieked as her skin was scorched from her body, a thin veil of smoke rising.
 Those lasers were used to incinerate garbage, eliminating the problem of collection and disposal; they were normally set at intervals in residential areas, for neighborhoods to use.
 This one had evidently been partially dismantled, its protective housing removed, so that it represented a danger to the user.

 The woman fell, writhing.
 Her hair and much of her skin had been burned away, and she was dying in as painful a manner as was possible.
 The two guards stood over her body, appalled.
+So was I; I was sure that her medical expense limit had been used up, so that she would not be treated.
+She would certainly die, which was what she had intended.

-So was I; I was sure Constitution of the state of th "What a waste!" one grunted.
-"Body like that-" "Pigs!" a woman in the crowd cried, and hurled a fruit.
+"What a waste!" one grunted.
+"Body like that-"

+"Pigs!" a woman in the crowd cried, and hurled a fruit.